Sally Edwards: Career

-She is also a professional motivational speaker, who has advised thousands on how to run a successful business and on how to find and live the fitness lifestyle.
+Edwards is also a motivational speaker.

 Sports career

-Sally Edwards has completed over 250 races including more than 150 Danskin Triathlons and 16 Ironman Triathlons.
+Edwards has completed over 250 races including more than 150 Danskin Triathlons and 16 Ironman Triathlons.
 She is a former holder of the master's world record in the Ironman, and the past national spokesperson for the Danskin series of women-only sprint triathlons.
 Her background in multi-sport competition is extensive spanning four decades.
 She has won the Western States 100 Mile Endurance Run, the 100 mile Iditashoe Snowshoe Race, Race Across America Relay division, and numerous marathons.
 She has won the Ride and Tie four times (the Ride and Tie championship is a team of two humans alternately running and riding an equine partner over a difficult 35-40 mile trail).
 She has also participated in adventure races around the world.